Bugle 4038 – Every Mushroom Cloud…

 and it's the mascot representative for a Japanese company that makes enemas.

-And you sent us a link to that which we will
+And you sent us a link to that, which we will, Chris, will put up on the Facebook page.

-Can Chan is supposed to be a penguin writes Yubi.
+Can Chan is supposed to be a penguin, writes Yubi.
+Can Chan is most assuredly not a penguin.

+or worse?
+The enema flogging penguin.
 A pink penguin enema.

 The name of my third album.

+There's been some sensational mascot action here in London.
 We've had the World Athletics Championships, more of which shortly.

-And the mascot, Hero the Hedgehog, about whom we talked on the show a few weeks ago, has, I mean, he has been on spectacular form in the stadium, absolutely classic max mascot slapstick, diving around, really putting in the hard mascot yards.
+And the mascot, Hero the Hedgehog, about whom we talked on this show a few weeks ago, has, I mean, he has been on spectacular form in the stadium, absolutely classic max mascot slapstick.

-My big concern is, though, these championships are nearly over, and history shows that the future for mascots post-championship is a pretty bleak one.
+My big concern is, though, these championships are nearly over and history shows that the future for mascots post-championship is a pretty bleak one

-And you just worry about the emotional come down.
+and you just worry about the emotional come down.

+What is going to become of Hero the Hedgehog?
+He's only a hero for these ten brief days.
 So please, he's going to need everyone's support and love.

-Do what you can for the world's weirdest hate.
+Do what you can for

+the world's weirdest hate.
 A bright pink hedgehog with a 1980s mullet.

 He took one in the bollocks I saw a couple of days ago.
+It's the worst place if you're a hedgehog.

 You be 40.

-Oh, no, that's going to be.
+Oh, no, that's going to happen.

 Not get cut from this show.

-Your satirical request for my Edinburgh show to satirise this at satiristforhire.com, please, because at the moment I'm getting about 50 pieces of horrific spam email a day, and it'd be quite nice to have some human emails in amongst them.
+And don't forget to also submit your satirical request for my Edinburgh show to satirise this at satiristforhire.com please because at the moment I'm getting about 50 pieces of horrific spam email a day and it'd be quite nice to have some human emails in in amongst them

 It's been a festival of sporting endeavour, wildly enthusiastic crowds, and the wrong people winning.